open-projects/TCRFactory/README.md

 # TCRFactory
-The pipeline for NGS analysis.
+A pipeline for NGS analysis with WEB-GUI.